hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 .. thumbnail:: ../../../../img/graphql/manual/auth/jwt-auth.png

 The JWT is decoded, the signature is verified, then it is asserted that the current role of the user (if specified in the request) is in the list of allowed roles.
 If current role is not specified in the request, then the default role is picked.
 If the authorization passes, then all of the ``x-hasura-*`` values in the claim is used for the permissions system.

+.. admonition:: Prerequisite

-You need to first :doc:`secure your GraphQL endpoint <../../deployment/securing-graphql-endpoint>` for the JWT to take effect.
+   It is mandatory to first :doc:`secure your GraphQL endpoint <../../deployment/securing-graphql-endpoint>` for the JWT mode to take effect.

-On a secured endpoint:
+In JWT mode, on a secured endpoint:

 - JWT authentication is **enforced** when ``X-Hasura-Admin-Secret`` header is **not found** in the request.
 - JWT authentication is **skipped** when ``X-Hasura-Admin-Secret`` header **is found** in the request and